abreualexp/rpdp/Instances/README.md

 # PDPTW instances

-_Generated to include demand deviation._
+_Generated to include demand uncertainty._

 Each file is read as follows: